Goulash Communism: Foreign affairs

-After the reconciliation of Hungary from the revolutionaries János Kádár's government created a deal with the Soviet Union where they would control foreign affairs while Kádár could employ his domestic control.
+After the reconciliation of Hungary from the revolutionaries, János Kádár's government created a deal with the Soviet Union where they would control foreign affairs while Kádár could employ his domestic control.
 Through this compromise, the Soviet Union used Hungary as a rare opening between the communist East and the capitalist West.
 Hungary started trading and enacting transactions with the West.
 Much of the capital fueling the Goulash Communist period came from Western capital.
 Also fueling the reforms was an oil trade between Hungary and the Soviet Union.
 One main reason why Hungary could not keep Goulash Communism into the 1980s was the reliance on these foreign revenues.
-In the mid-1970s, an oil crisis hit Hungary, forcing them to draw more loans from Western countries to pay the inflated oil prices.
+In the mid-1970s, an oil crisis hit Hungary (along with much of the rest of the world), forcing them to draw more loans from Western countries to pay the inflated oil prices.
 This oil crisis led to price increases of basic commodities across Hungary, and in turn, by 1985, the standard of living started decreasing for the first time since the introduction of Goulash Communism.

-The increase in cultural freedoms, coupled with an increase in living standards and a relative openness to foreign affairs, led to an increase of consumption of consumer goods through Hungary.
-People begun buying television sets, private cars and begun to adopt a way of thinking based on increased consumption.
+The increase in cultural freedoms, coupled with an increase in living standards and a relative openness to foreign affairs, led to an increase of consumption of consumer goods throughout Hungary.
+People began buying television sets, personal cars and began to adopt a way of thinking based on increased consumption.
 Their demand was not easily met, and the phrase "Kicsi vagy kocsi" was used to express frustration (it means "[the choice between] a baby and a car").
-Even so, there were influxes of Socialist cars and other consumer items all across the state.
+Even so, there were influxes of socialist cars and other consumer items all across the state.
 In 1964, multiple foreign embassies opened in Budapest.
 As a result of being a comparatively well-off country in the Eastern bloc, Hungary was the destination for tourists from other communist nations for whom visits to the West were much more difficult.